 To respond to President Obama’s first Oval Office address, Fox News last night turned to former Alaska governor Sarah Palin, whom Sen. John McCain (R-AZ) once said “knows more about energy than probably anyone else in the United States of America.”
-As TP reports, when asked about how to stop the leaking oil well, Palin said that the United States needs to accept more assistance from foreign governments:
+When asked about how to stop the leaking oil well, Palin said that the United States needs to accept more assistance from foreign governments:

 O’REILLY: Do you know how to stop it?